felixnw/conference/README.md

 STUDENTS: edit this file.
 Add text that describes your project.
 Include your name, web address, code/image citations, and any notes.

+This is a website for the imaginary conference called Priv DC.
+It is a conference on privacy and surveillance.
+It is made by Felix and hosted at felixnw.github.io/conference

 Photo Sources:

 http://google.github.io/material-design-icons/